Noptin allows you to automatically notify your email subscribers whenever you publish a new blog post.

 You can use the following email tags in addition to the default email tags provided by Noptin.

-- [[post_author]] – To reference the authors display name.
+- [[post_author]] – This will be replaced by the author’s display name.

-- [[comment_count]] – To reference the number of comments the post has.
+- [[comment_count]] – This will be replaced by the number of comments the post has.